 In the 1980s, Kennerley provided accommodation under the Domestic Service Assistance Scheme which was for children whose parents could not look after them temporarily, usually because of illness.

-In 2013, in addition to providing cottage accommodation, Kennerley's services include foster care, emergency respite care, and an independent living program for young adults.
+Kennerley continued to provide cottage accommodation into the 2010s.
+In 2022, Kennerley's services include foster care, emergency respite care, and an independent living program for young adults.

 1869 - 1969 Kennerley Boys' Home